bazel-contrib/SIG-rules-authors/go-tutorial.md

 [test](https://bazel.build/docs/user-manual#running-tests) and [run](https://bazel.build/docs/user-manual#running-executables).

 The build and test commands are pretty self explanitory.
-The build command builds the source code for your project, which the test command runs any tests that are defined.
+The build command builds the source code for your project, and the test command runs any tests that are defined.
 The run command execs a rule, for instance executes a go binary.

-In the project you can run
+In the project you can run:

 ```
 $ bazelisk build //...
 ```

 This will build the binary for our example project.
-We can run the binary that build creates with the following command:
+We can run the binary that bazel creates with the following command:

 ```
-$ bazelisk run //:bazel-go-example-code
+$ bazelisk run //:go-code-tutorial
 ```
-You can also pass in the command line option "word" that we defined.
+You can also pass in the command line option "word" that we defined to the bazel run command.

 ```
-$ bazelisk run //:bazel-go-example-code word
+$ bazelisk run //:go-code-tutorial word
 ```

 We will talk about the "test" command later.
+As we do not have any tests defined in the project.

-So the command build, run and test are pretty easy to get your head around, but the third part of the command was a bit confusing for me when I first learned bazel.
+So the commands build, run and test are pretty easy to get your head around, but the third part of the command was a bit confusing for me when I first learned bazel.
 The "//..." or "//:something" is what is called a target.

 You can refer to the documentation [here](https://bazel.build/run/build#bazel-build).
-The targets are all the targets in a given directory or is the name of a specific target.
+The text "//..." and "//:go-code-tutorial" are all the targets in a given directory or is the name of a specific target.
 Some commands like build and test can run multiple targets, while a command like run can only execute one target.

-The below table provides a great guide for targets
+The below table provides a great guide for targets:

 <table>
 <tbody><tr>